Philosophical proof of consistency of the Zermelo-Fraenkel set

 revelation operators, which do not belong to the language of the

-theory ; they cannot be redefined because even if we admit to give
+theory ; they cannot be redefined because, according to the truth

-represent formulas) with unlimited complexity.
+symbols") with unlimited complexity.

 Can the powerset axiom ever be justified ?